scottcgi/Mojoc/README.md

    ```
 * #### How Mojoc was born ?

   Mojoc started in 2012 as a spare time project.
-At first, the Mojoc hosted in Google Code website, and use Eclipse + CDT + ADT + NDK development, focus on android platform.
+At first, the Mojoc use Eclipse + CDT + ADT + NDK development, focus on android platform.

   In the time of development, I experienced a lot of repetition and thinking.
 For a long time, I was not very sure and clear how to use C language to simulate OOP and keep it simple and uniform.
 So I tried a lot of ideas, repeated the process, write code, modify, refactor, change ideas, delete code, rewrite again and so on.